Aurora Reyes Flores: Art

-She is the first female Mexican-born muralist and a distinguished writer.
+Reyes is the first female Mexican-born muralist, and a distinguished writer.
 From 1921 to 1923, she was a student at the Escuela Nacional de Bellas Artes.
 She had her first solo exhibition at the ARS Gallery in 1925.
 She exhibited her work at the Salón de la Plástica Mexicana and participated in collective exhibitions in France, Cuba, the United States and Mexico.

 In 1927, she began teaching drawing and painting for the Secretariat of Public Education, from which she retired in 1964.

 She created seven murals in her lifetime.
-In 1936, she completed a mural called "Atentado a los maestros rurales" (Attack on Rural Schoolteachers) at the Centro Escolar Revolución.
+In 1936, she completed a mural called Atentado a los maestros rurales (Attack on Rural Schoolteachers) at the Centro Escolar Revolución.
 This mural showed how capitalism was at the core of brutality in the Mexican society.
-In 1937 Reyes painted the Woman of War.
-In this painting it shows a woman ready to participate in the war due to her deceased child.
-The child was a victim of war since the mother lost her child she has nothing left and is ready to fight.
+In 1937 Reyes painted Woman of War.
+This work shows a woman ready to participate in the war due to her deceased child.
+The child was a victim of war; the mother has nothing left and is ready to fight.
 Between 1960 and 1972 she painted another four murals in the Auditorium of 15th May of the Sindicato Nacional de Trabajadores de la Educación (SNTE).
 In 1978 she finished her sixth mural at the Hernán Cortés house in Coyoacán.

 Her literary works include Nueve estancias en el desierto, Humanos paisajes, and Espiral en retorno.
 She received awards for her poetry.